dhairs/College-Notes/Fall 2023 Semester/CS 311/Definitions/Proof by Cases.md

 $(p_1\vee p_2\vee\ldots\vee p_n)\to q\equiv(p_1\to q)\wedge(p_2\to q)\wedge\ldots(p_n\to q)$

-the original conditionalk statement wtih a hypotehsis made up of a disjunction of propositions $p_1, p_2,\ldots,p_n$ can be proved by proving each of the $n$ conditional statements $p_i\to q$ individually.
+the original conditional statement wtih a hypothesis made up of a disjunction of propositions $p_1, p_2,\ldots,p_n$ can be proved by proving each of the $n$ conditional statements $p_i\to q$ individually.

 To prove $p\to q$, we can find $$p_1\vee p_2\vee\ldots\vee p_n\equiv p$$ and then individually prove every case.